marianmeres/ticker/README.md

 	if (timestamp) {
 		// do something on tick
 	} else {
-		// ticker is stopped (or has not start yet)
+		// ticker is stopped (or has not started yet)
 	}
 });
 ```